• Home

 Half-Size

 The half-size also prints on standard letter size paper.
-Once you’ve printed them, cut in half so they will fit in the Arc Junior notebooks or mini-binders.
+Once you’ve printed them, cut them in half so they will fit in the Arc Junior notebooks or mini-binders.
 If you’re using an A5 planner you might need to trim them down a little further.

-For best printing results make sure you go to your printer settings and selecting landscape orientation.
-Also, be sure to print actual file size and make sure to double check your margins.
 I design all the printables with a 1.2 cm (1/2 inch) border on all sides.
 Sometimes printer margins add extra padding to that and can mess up the size of the printed area.
 This is much more noticeable on the half-size printables.

 Using the daily task list planner to help keep from being overwhelmed by my to-do list has been a huge help.
 I may not use them all the time, but having them on hand when I need them has been a sanity saver to be sure.